RowMax03/webserv/README.md

 **Allowed Functions:**
 `socket`, `setsockopt`, `bind`, `listen`, `accept`, `poll`, `close`, `read`, `write`, `open`, `fcntl`

-## 2. Configuration Module
+### 2. Configuration Module

 **Responsibilities:**
 - Parses the configuration file.
 - Provides server settings such as ports, document root, and other configurations.

 **Description:**
-This module is responsible for reading and parsing the configuration file specified at startup.
+This module reads and parses the configuration file specified at startup.
 It extracts configuration settings like ports to listen on, the document root for serving files, and other relevant server settings.
 These settings are stored in a structured format for easy access by other modules.

 **Key Functions:**
 - `void loadConfiguration(const std::string &configFilePath)`